-Roadwork sites modify the traffic conditions because they create hindrance but, most importantly, because of the presence of flag persons and workers on the road.
+Roadwork modifies traffic conditions by creating hindrances and, more importantly, by requiring the presence of flag persons and workers on the road.

-With the “When it's orange, be twice as careful!” campaign, the ministère des Transports du Québec wishes to raise drivers' awareness of the actual risks they take, to their safety and the safety of flag persons and road construction workers, when they fail to respect the orange signage related to the presence of roadwork sites.
+With its "When it's orange, be twice as careful!" campaign, the ministère des Transports wishes to raise drivers' awareness of the real risks—to their safety and the safety of flag persons and road construction workers—of failing to respect the orange signs and safety instructions linked to the presence of roadwork sites.

 This Highway Safety Code provision is intended for the greater safety of road users but also that of flagpersons and site workers, who are endangered by drivers who fail to heed road signs and speed limits posted.

 For example, here are the fines for which offenders will be liable in a work zone where the posted speed limit is 70 km/h:

 105 $ x 2 = 210 $

 Road work season brings heightened surveillance by police.
 Accordingly, road users should keep their eyes peeled for signs with orange backgrounds whenever they near road work sites.